Minna Salami

-Minna Salami (born 1978) is a Finnish Nigerian journalist who has propagated information on African feminist issues, about the African diaspora, and Nigerian women through her award-winning blog MsAfropolitan, which she created and has been editing since 2010.
-The issues covered in the blog are "ranging from polygamy to feminism to relationships".
-Apart from blogging she also writes on social issues.
-She is represented on the Global Educator Network of Duke University, the Africa Network and The Guardian Books Network of The Guardian.
-Salami's blogs and articles are featured in The Guardian, Al Jazeera and The Huffington Post.
-She is the recipient of several national awards.
+Minna Salami (born 1978) is a Finnish Nigerian journalist and owner/editor of the website MsAfropolitan.com, which she created in 2010 to write on themes "ranging from polygamy to feminism to relationships".
+She was also a regular contributor to The Guardian and contributed two articles to Aljazeera.com.
+She is a member of the Global Educator Network of Duke University, the Africa Network and The Guardian Books Network.

 Biography

-Salami was born in Finland in 1978 to a Nigerian father and a Finnish mother.
-She was in Nigeria during her youth before she went to Sweden for higher studies.
+Born in Finland in 1978 to a Nigerian father and a Finnish mother, Salami lived in Nigeria during her youth before going to Sweden for higher studies.
 She graduated from Lund University, Sweden, with a Bachelor of Arts (BA) degree in Political Science, and from the University of London's School of Oriental and African Studies (SOAS) with a Master of Arts degree (MA).
-In 2016, she participated at the Hong Kong Baptist University International Writers’ Workshop as a fellow.
+In 2016, she participated at the Hong Kong Baptist University International Writers' Workshop as a fellow.
 She is proficient in five languages and has lived in Nigeria, Sweden, Spain, New York and London.
 She now operates from London.

-Initially, after her education, Salami started her career as a marketing business executive, dealing with branding and management of products.
-She worked in many countries.
-Thereafter she founded the blog MsAfropolitan in 2010.
-It deals with issues related to Nigeria and the diaspora on feminist issues.
+Initially, after her formal education, Salami started her career as a marketing business executive, dealing with branding and management of products, and working in many countries.

+In 2010, she founded the blog MsAfropolitan, which deals with issues related to Nigeria and the diaspora on feminist issues.
 Concurrently, for two years until 2012, she also promoted the MsAfropolitan Boutique, in recognition of the African Women's Decade 2010–2020.
 This online boutique sold many heritage goods of Africa, manufactured by women of Africa.
 In an interview with the "Weekend Magazine", Salami elaborating on the objective of her establishing the Ms.Afropolitan blog, stated: "Blogs about African society were male-dominant and the feminist blogs I came across were Eurocentric.
 Most of the African feminist writing I encountered was either academic or fiction writing.
 It was brilliant work...but I longed to read popular cultural commentary about Africa from a feminist angle and commentary about feminism from an African angle."
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.